agalue/onms-azure-lab/README.md

 terraform apply \
   -var "username=agalue" \
   -var "password=1HateWind0ws;" \
+  -var "email=agalue@opennms.org" \
   -var "resource_group_create=true" \
   -var "resource_group_name=OpenNMS"
 ```

+Additionally, if you want to enable SCRAM authentication for Kafka and TLS Encrytion via LetsEncrypt for OpenNMS and Kafka, add `-var "security.enabled=true"` to the list of variables.

 All the resources will be prefixed by the content of the `username` variable for their names.